-- (1) The Governor in Council, by gazette notice, may declare- - (a) an area mentioned in section 16(1)(a) to be an area of high nature conservation value; or - (b) an area mentioned in section 16(1)(b) to be an area vulnerable to land degradation. - (1A) A wild river high preservation area, other than an excluded part for the area, is taken to be declared to be an area of high nature conservation value under subsection (1)(a). - (2) The declaration must include a code for the clearing of vegetation in the declared area (a declared area code). - (2A) For an area that is an area of high nature conservation value under subsection (1A), the declared area code is the code identified in the wild river declaration for the wild river area. - (3) The declaration is not subordinate legislation. - (4) In this section-
+- (1) The Governor in Council, by gazette notice, may declare- - (a) an area mentioned in section 16(1)(a) to be an area of high nature conservation value; or - (b) an area mentioned in section 16(1)(b) to be an area vulnerable to land degradation. - (2) The declaration must include a code for the clearing of vegetation in the declared area (a declared area code). - (3) The declaration is not subordinate legislation.